galaxyproject/galaxy-hub/src/Teach/Trainers/index.md

   * In collaboration with a number of research scientists with hands on experience in genomics and bioinformatics, [Noor Biotechnologies](http://noorbiotech.com/) offer consultancy services and onsite practical training in:
     * Next Generation Sequencing:
       * Next Generation Sequencing Technologies
-      * Library Preparation for DNA Sequencing on Illumina !MiSeq and !HiSeq
+      * Library Preparation for DNA Sequencing on Illumina MiSeq and HiSeq
       * Illumina Library QC and Troubleshooting
-      * Optimizing Cluster Densities on Illumina !MiSeq and !HiSeq
+      * Optimizing Cluster Densities on Illumina MiSeq and HiSeq
     * Bioinformatics:
       * Next Generation DNA Sequencing Technologies and Data Management
       * Basic Concepts in Bioinformatics and Making Sense of Data